-Haley & Aldrich is pleased to submit this Soil Vapor Investigation Work Plan for the CooperVision, Inc. Facility in Scottsville, New York.
-This work is being pursued under a Voluntary Cleanup Agreement (VCA) between CooperVision, Inc, and the New York State Department of Environmental Protection (NYSDEC), which was executed by NYSDEC in May 2001 for the above referenced site ("the Site").
-This Work Plan is a follow-up to our meeting with the NYSDEC and the New York State Department of Health (NYSDOH) that occurred in late February 2008.
-We are seeking review and approval of the Work Plan to allow its implementation coincident with our normal semi-annual monitoring to be completed in April 2008.
-We'd appreciate NYSDEC and NYSDOH timely review and approval to facilitate implementation.
+On behalf of CooperVision, Inc., Haley & Aldrich is pleased to submit this Soil Vapor Investigation Work Plan for the next phase of work at the CooperVision, facility in Scottsville, New York.
+This work is being pursued under the Voluntary Cleanup Agreement (VCA) between CooperVision, Inc, and the New York State Department of Environmental Protection (NYSDEC), which was executed by NYSDEC in May 2001 for the above referenced site ("the Site").

+This Work Plan is a follow-up to our phone meeting with the NYSDEC and the New York State Department of Health (NYSDOH) that occurred on 2 December 2008 relative to the next phase of vapor intrusion investigative work at the site.

+We are seeking review and approval of this Work Plan to allow implementation of the work described herein, currently scheduled for 22-24 December 2008.